ncatlab/nlab-content/pages/8/2/7/0/20728/content.md

 (See also the table [below](#detailed_list).)

-If the measure are not required to be normalized, instead of (generalized) convex combinations one should think of linear combinations with non-negative coefficients, and so as algebra one gets a generalization of [[conical spaces]] instead.
+If the measure are not required to be normalized, instead of (generalized) convex combinations one should think of linear combinations with non-negative coefficients, and so as algebras one gets a generalization of [[conical spaces]] instead.

 ## Kleisli morphisms: random maps